-- operational safety, safety management systems, core complement and appropriate crewing see Marine Order 504 (Certificates of operation national law) 2013; and - crew competencies see Marine Order 505 (Certificates of competency national law) 2013.
+- operational safety, safety management systems, core complement and appropriate crewing see Marine Order 504 (Certificates of operation and operation requirements - national law) 2018; and - crew competencies see Marine Order 505 (Certificates of competency national law) 2013.

 1.2 Application

 This Part applies to each non-survey vessel and other domestic commercial vessel that is required to comply with this Part by the National Law or its subordinate instruments.